thenewdarling/Spellbook/Class Features/Spellcasting.md

 ###### Spellcasting Ability

-Wisdom is your spellcasting ability for your ranger spells, since your magic draws on your attunement to nature.
+Wisdom is your spellcasting ability for your ranger spells, since your magic draws on your [[Attunement]] to nature.
 You use your Wisdom whenever a spell refers to your spellcasting ability.
 In addition, you use your Wisdom modifier when setting the saving throw DC for a ranger spell you cast and when making an attack roll with one.

 **Spell save DC** \= 8 + your proficiency bonus + your Wisdom modifier